dendriel/config-creator/README.md

 terraform destroy
 ```

-Resources that may have to be deleted manually:
+Resources that may have to be deleted manually (wait for internet gateway deletion to be stuck before deleting):

-- ECS cluster (wait for internet gateway deletion to be stuck);
+- ECS cluster;
 - Auto scaling group;
-- EC2 instances.
+- Terminate remaining EC2 instances.